Paid Sick Days for All!

 This petition is sponsored by the Employment Standards Coalition.
 We have long advocated for the modernization of the Employment Standards Act and work to bring together organizations, advocates and workers to campaign for better wages and working conditions.

 These organizations have signed this petition already.
-Sign on as your organization to be added to the list.
-(Email us at email@example.com if you signed for your group but we missed you):
+Sign on as your organization to be added to the list, or email us at firstname.lastname@example.org:

 Vancouver and District Labour Council

 First Call: BC Child and Youth Advocacy Coalition

 BC Government and Service Employees Union